TorresEdwin/SpeakATX/README.md

 - Area of Austin
 - Pricing

+Media:
+- Map location
-Media: Map location, Link to site
+- Link to site

 Connections:
+- Local Non-English Communities: communities that frequent the specific service location
+- Local Non-English Friendly Job Postings: jobs that accommodate the language needs for communities that frequent the specific service location

 ## Local Non-English Communities
 Instances: 10